 - Look for exercise videos to share with your children.
 One exercise video is called “Workout with Daddy & Me” for ages 3 & up (produced by Family Home Entertainment).
 It’s fun and can be done as a family exercise program.
-Our six-year-old, Lauren, will often join in.
+Our 6-year-old, Lauren, would often join in.

 What a beautiful array of colors fruits and vegetables have!
 You can use this eyeful of color to your advantage by teaching your child to choose naturally colorful foods.
 The brightest colors are found in produce that is in season, fresh, and eaten raw or lightly steamed.

 - Play a color-matching game.
 What’s in the reds?
 Why is it good for you?

 - When you’re in the supermarket’s produce section, send your children out on a color-finding mission.
 Assign one child orange and green, and another child gets the job of choosing two yellows!
 This can also be an excellent way of introducing new foods and getting variety into the family diet.

 - When you serve fruits and vegetables, ask your children what vitamins and minerals they are high in, and why these are good for them.

 - Have children color the fruits and vegetables on the sheet.
 Then have them draw lines and match the color to the correct group of vegetables and fruits.

 - Have children draw pictures of food on paper plates.
 Are all the food groups represented?
 Use colorful markers.

 - Ask your children what color foods they ate today.
 Talk about each food and its color.
 “Did you eat your yummy yellows and great greens today?”

 - Create a “rainbow lunch,” a tray of colorful foods cut into bite-sized servings.